thorOdinson16/astronaut_health_digital_twin/README.md

 **Sleep Gates and Sleep Quality**

 Sleep onset occurs when S rises above the upper circadian gate and the astronaut is inside the nominal sleep window (22:00–06:00 mission time).
 Sleep quality is derived geometrically from how well S sits between the upper and lower gates — fully centred produces quality 1.0; near either gate boundary degrades toward 0.1.
-This mechanistic derivation correctly captures the relationship between circadian phase alignment and sleep quality.

 ---